uptane/uptane-standard/uptane-standard.md

 # Rationale for and Scope of Uptane Standards

-This Standards document clarifies the essential components and best practices for the secure design implentation and deployment of Uptane by OEMs and suppiers.
+This Standards document clarifies the essential components and best practices for the secure design implementation and deployment of Uptane by OEMs and suppliers.
 These practices contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 ## Why Uptane requires standards